prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 <p class="NextIs Detail"></p>

 > The backing type configuration is co-located with the GraphQL object because Nexus takes the view that a GraphQL object owns its backing type requirements and all nodes in the graph pointing to it must then satisfy those requirements in their own resolvers.
-We saw a bit of this in the Backing Types Conepts section before, where `User` object was related to by multiple nodes in the graph, and those various nodes passed the same kinds of backing types during resolution.
+We saw a bit of this in the Backing Types Concepts section before, where `User` object was related to by multiple nodes in the graph, and those various nodes passed the same kinds of backing types during resolution.